Fishing Season: Fall

 Zero Limit Adventures

-Dead drifting with nymphs, swinging streamers with sinking leaders, indicator rigs with egg patterns.
+Dead drifting with nymphs, indicator fishing with egg patterns or swinging streamers with sinking leaders.

 • Fish Icon